chrisalbon/war_of_the_five_kings_dataset/README.md

 - **name:** String variable.
 The name of the battle.
 - **year:** Numeric variable.
 The year of the battle.
 - **battle_number:** Numeric variable.
 A unique ID number for the battle.
 - **attacker_king:** Categorical.
 The attacker's king.
-A slash indicators that the king changes over the course of the war.
+A slash indicates that the king changes over the course of the war.
 For example, "Joffrey/Tommen Baratheon" is coded as such because one king follows the other in the Iron Throne.
 - **defender_king:** Categorical variable.
 The defender's king.
 - **attacker_1:** String variable.
 Major house attacking.
 - **attacker_2:** String variable.
 Major house attacking.